kacpersienkiewicz/Chicago-Food-Inspections/README.md

 * Violation 33  - improper cooling methods
 * Violation 47  - food surfaces improperly maintained

 There are a few outliers that have a higher association with failure: 10 (inadequate hand-washing stations), 16 (food surfaces improperly cleaned), and 18 (not providing a pest control log).
-Approximately 95% of inspections with a violation 18 recorded resulted in a failed inspection, while the other two appear in failed inspections around 50-60% of the time.
+Approximately 95% of the 17003 inspections with a violation 18 recorded resulted in a failed inspection, while the other two appear in failed inspections around 50-60% of the time.

 ![image](https://github.com/kacpersienkiewicz/Chicago-Food-Inspections/blob/main/images/top_violations.png?raw=true)